Parth099/College-Notes/College Math/Modern Algebra/Graded HW/HW 3.md

 Let $t_1 \in T$ such that $t_1=(r_1, s_1)$ for $r_1\in R$ and $s_1 \in S$
 Let $t_2 \in T$ such that $t_2=(r_2, s_2)$ for $r_2\in R$ and $s_2 \in S$

-Then we can define component operations via:
+Then we can define component operations 'addition' and 'multiplication' via:

 $$
 \begin{align}